BaseballShar/dotfiles/README.md

 # Kitty

+# Fish: As login shell
+-- Delayed: Used zsh for backup
+- Install fisher plugin manager
+- Install these fish plugins
+jorgebucaran/fisher
+patrickf1/fzf.fish
+jorgebucaran/autopair.fish
+jhillyerd/plugin-git

-# To be fixed
+# To be done
-- Bad integration: fzf-native and fzf
+- css colour code plugin issues: Unable to build in fish
-- Fish as login shell
+- How to use fish as login shell
+- Maintain a working zsh config